 Park, or hike through a rainforest in the West Maui Mountains.
 The

-natural scenery is amazing-it's truly one of the most beautiful islands
+natural scenery is amazing-it's truly one of the most beautiful

 in the world.
 When it comes to accommodation, there is something for